Knockout Strategy, But No Bragging Rights?

 It’s the Change Agents, Not Brute Force

-This work requires that new talents are brought on board- but I have good news for you!
-Chances are, you likely already have the people you need, maybe they just aren’t in the right roles, or they aren’t partnered with the right people.
-Maybe they have attempted transformational market efforts before and were stopped, or even ridiculed.
-You’ve come to know their faces and their names, because they are the employees who consistently ask the off script and tough questions at the Town Hall.
-They are the ones that consistently show up in your talent assessments as
+This work requires bringing new talents on board—but I have good news for you!
+Chances are, you likely already have the people you need.
+Maybe they just aren’t in the right roles or partnered with the right people.
+Maybe they have attempted transformational market efforts before and were stopped or even ridiculed.
+You’ve come to know their faces and their names because they are the employees who consistently ask the tough off-script questions at the town hall.
+They are the ones who consistently show up in your talent assessments as “high potential but rough around the edges.”
+They are the ones who seem on the brink of leaving, but so far something has stopped them from walking out the door.

-high potential, but rough around the edges.
-They are the ones that seem on the brink of leaving, but so far something has stopped them from walking out the door.
-Engaging this group of individuals is so powerful, and efficient at the same time!
-Think of the recruiting, talent assessment, hiring and onboarding cost you’ll save – not to mention that these individuals already likely have the internal connections and relationships in place with other like-minded individuals to help fast-track getting the work done.
+Engaging this group of individuals is powerful and efficient at the same time!
+Think of the recruiting, talent assessment, hiring, and onboarding costs you’ll save—not to mention these individuals already likely have internal connections and relationships in place with other like-minded individuals to fast-track getting the work done.
 If you engage this group effectively, you might even be able to beat the expectations you’ve set!

 “Impossible is not a fact, it is an opinion!”